galaxyproject/galaxy-hub/src/authnz/config/gxyusername/index.md

 More about the Galaxy Project can be found at galaxyproject.org

 Your Galaxy Team
 ```

-### Changing email address
+Changing email address
+---

-If activated user changes email address in user settings his/her account will be deactivated.
-A new activation link will be sent and user is required to visit it to activate the account again.
+If an activated user changes email address in user settings, his/her account will be
+deactivated.
+A new activation link will be sent and the user will have to visit
+it to activate the account again.

-### Grace period
+Grace period
+---

-In case you want the account activation feature but don't want to disable login completely you can set the **activation_grace_period** parameter.
-It specifies, in hours, the period in between registration time and the login time that the user will be allowed to log in even with an inactive account.
+In case you want the account activation feature but don’t want to disable
+login completely you can set the activation_grace_period parameter.
+It specifies,
+in hours, the period in between registration time and the login time that
+the user will be allowed to log in even with an inactive account.

 ```
 # Activation grace period.
 Activation is not forced (login is not disabled) until
 # grace period has passed.
 Users under grace period can't run jobs (see inactivity_box_content).